-The Corporation is not materially exposed to concentrations of credit risk to a single trade debtor or group of debtors as at 30 June 2023 and 30 June 2022.
-The Corporation's debtors have a high credit rating.
+The Corporation is not materially exposed to concentrations of credit risk to a single trade debtor or group of debtors as at 30 June 2024 and 30 June 2023.

 (ii) Liquidity risk

 Liquidity risk is the risk the Corporation will be unable to meet its payment obligations when they fall due.
 The Corporation continuously manages risk through monitoring future cash flows and maturities planning to ensure adequate holding of high quality liquid assets.
 The objective is to maintain a balance between continuity of funding and flexibility through the use of overdrafts, loans and other advances.